Mayank0875/DSA-Problem/P13/Employee ID Lookup/problem.md

 ## Description

 A company's HR department maintains a sorted list of all employee identification numbers.
 For a payroll check, they need to verify if a `target` ID is present in their system.
 Your task is to write this high-speed lookup function.
-It will be given the sorted list of IDs and the `target` ID to find.
+You will be given the sorted list of IDs and the `target` ID to find.
 You must write an algorithm with O(log n) runtime complexity.

 ## Examples